1921 All-Pro Team

 The 1921 All-Pro Team represented the All-Pro team for the 1921 season of the American Professional Football Association (APFA), later renamed the National Football League (NFL).
 It was compiled by the Buffalo Evening News.

+Bruce Copeland, sports editor of the Rock Island Argus, who published an extensive All-Star team for the APFA in 1920, was replaced by J.L.
+Hughes by the time of the 1921 season and no comparable effort was made by that publication following the association's second year.